aaronzguan/STM32F103-Robot-Car/README.md

 The robot can perform three different tasks:

-* [__Track Follower__](./Demo2-Track Follower): With the use of Infra-red Photo Transistors and SPI communication, the robot car can follow black track automatically.
+* [Track Follower](./Demo2-Track Follower): With the use of Infra-red Photo Transistors and SPI communication, the robot car can follow black track automatically.
 [Video for Track Follower](https://drive.google.com/open?id=1cUiWE4TCFwyTd62rdcmkwdAOJFBBLITv)

 * [__Hit three balls__](./Demo3-Hit Balls): The robot car can hit ball automatically by locating the position of the balls and car through WIFI communication.
 [Video for Hit Balls](https://drive.google.com/open?id=1hNRZpc35jRpEoIIF480u5co5YAhyImfd)